Join us all month for 31 Days of Organizing for a Better 2010!

 2. Stretch yourself and put more in savings than you think you can.

 Although there are people who literally have every penny accounted for and no waste in their budget, there is room for improvement for a lot of us.
 Think about the amount of money you spend on impulse purchases or Starbucks even when the budget seems tight.
 Instead of adding the bare minimum to savings each pay period, stretch yourself to add more rather than leaving that money as spending money.

 We have banked locally at Wachovia for several years, and their Way2Save account has been an easy way to build our savings.
 Every time we write a check or make a purchase with our debit card, $1 is transferred to our savings account.
 It’s really helped us stretch our budget and make saving a priority.

 Today, Tara from Deal Seeking Mom is sharing how using coupons can help you build your savings account, which is another great way to stretch your budget to include more savings!

 3. Use separate savings accounts for different purposes.

 While we’ve used Wachovia for a long time, we’re in the process of switching over to ING Direct as our main bank.
 There are a lot of things I love about ING, but the best part is the ability to create many different savings accounts with the click of a button.
-Referred to as sinking funds by Tsh from Simple Mom and others, multiple savings accounts let you earmark portions of your savings for specific purposes, such as gifts, vacation, car repairs, etc. so that you have money set aside for these things without risking your emergency fund.
+Referred to as sinking funds by Tsh from The Art Of Simple and others, multiple savings accounts let you earmark portions of your savings for specific purposes, such as gifts, vacation, car repairs, etc. so that you have money set aside for these things without risking your emergency fund.